try-finally statement (C)

 When the termination handler completes, execution continues after the

 __finallystatement.
-Regardless of how the guarded section ends (for example, via a
+No matter how the guarded section ends (for example, via a

 gotostatement out of the guarded body or via a